robinsmith-source/sdi/docs/chapters/05-attaching-volumes.md

 ## 2. Defining a Custom Mount Point [Exercise 16] {#exercise-16}

-In this exercise, we will de-couple the server and volume creation to gain full control over the mounting process.
-Instead of relying on `automount`, we will use Cloud-Init to format the volume and mount it to a specific, user-defined path like `/volume01`.
+In this exercise, you will de-couple the server and volume creation to gain full control over the mounting process.
+Instead of relying on `automount`, you will use Cloud-Init to format the volume and mount it to a specific, user-defined path like `/volume01`.

 ### 2.1 De-coupling Server and Volume